 The single internal memory heap that traditional TEX used for tokens and nodes is split into two separate arrays.
 Each of these will grow dynamically when needed.
 Internally a token or node is an index into these arrays.
 This permits for an efficient implementation and is also responsible for the performance of the core.
-The original documentation in TEX The Program mostly applies!
+All other data structures are mostly the same but managed dynamically too.
+Because we operate in a 64 bit world, the parallel table of equivalents needed for managing levels, is gone.
+Anyhow, the original documentation in TEX The Program mostly applies!